 A number of states require licensing following graduation to be hired as a medical facilities inspector.
 Nursing graduates commonly need to gain licensing as a practicing nurse.
 The National Council of State Boards of Nursing administers the National Council Licensure Examination for Registered Nurses and the National Council Licensure Examination for Practical Nurses.
 These exams test nurses' knowledge, skills and competence in the field.

 Some states may call for social work graduates to be licensed before employment as a health care inspector.
 The type of licensing may depend on whether one has an undergraduate or graduate degree.
 Various certifications or registrations may be essential as well for potential employees with a degree in a health-related field other than nursing.

 Step 3: Gain Pertinent Work Experience

 Some states require work experience; the amount of time varies.
 This experience should be appropriate for the type of facility one hopes to inspect, such as working in a nursing home, hospital or mental health facility.
 In some states, work experience may replace certain educational requirements.

 Step 4: View the Job

-While the U.S. Bureau of Labor Statistics doesn't provide information specifically for health care inspectors, the closely related field of occupational health and safety specialists was projected to see employment growth of 7% from 2012-2022.
-The mean annual wages of these workers in general medical and surgical hospitals were $66,880 in May 2013.
+While the U.S. Bureau of Labor Statistics doesn't provide information specifically for health care inspectors, the closely related field of occupational health and safety specialists was projected to see employment growth of 4% from 2019-2029.
+The median annual wages of these workers in local, state and federal hospitals were $74,600 in 2019.